curvance/curvance-contracts/README.md

 ### Smart contract order

-1. Types at the top of the contract
+1. Types; At the top of the contract
 2. Constants
 3. Storage
 4. Events